CaRe-BN: Precise Moving Statistics for Stabilizing Spiking Neural Networks in Reinforcement Learning: Experiments

-\textbf{Compared with ANNs:} Notably, CaRe-BN outperforms the ANN baseline by $5.9\%$ on average.
+Notably, CaRe-BN trained with TD3 outperforms its ANN counterparts by $5.9\%$ on average\footnote{As shown in Figure~\ref{fig:SAC} in the Appendix, SNNs equipped with CaRe-BN also outperform their ANN counterparts when trained with SAC \citep{SAC2}.}.
 This highlights that with proper normalization, SNNs can not only match but exceed the performance of traditional ANN-based RL agents, while retaining their energy-efficient advantages.